 26 Jun Think Like A Publicly-Traded Company CEO (Part 1)

 The paradigms of the hemp business are changing all over the world, and there is a lot of opportunity here for entrepreneurs to make their mark on the world.
 Look at some of the most successful CEOs, and you will notice that all of them became an icon in their industry due to change.
 Not change in themselves, but change around them, which they championed and were appropriately rewarded.
-Whether it’s John D. Rockefeller and the new world of railroads and distribution, Henry Ford and the new world of automobiles, Bill Gates and the new world of personal computers, Steve Jobs and the new world of smart phones, or Mark Zuckerberg and the new world of social media.
+Whether it’s John D. Rockefeller and the new world of railroads and distribution, Henry Ford and automobiles, Bill Gates and personal computers, Steve Jobs and smart phones, or Mark Zuckerberg and social media.
 Hemp is the next big thing, and the world is just waiting for someone to come along and become a winner!

 “If you want to win like these CEOs, you need to think like them.”